slsa-framework/slsa/CONTRIBUTING.md

 Unfortunately we've not figured out a better way to handle the different versions with Jekyll.
 If you do, please let us know!

+To compare the changes between two versions you may find it handy to use the [diff site script](https://github.com/slsa-framework/slsa/tree/main/docs#comparing-built-versions).

 **Note**: When publishing new versions of the SLSA specification, make sure to follow the [Specification stages and versions documentation](docs/spec-stages.md) and the [Specification Development Process](https://github.com/slsa-framework/governance/blob/main/5._Governance.md#4-specification-development-process) to ensure compliance with the [Community Specification License](https://github.com/slsa-framework/governance/blob/main/1._Community_Specification_License-v1.md).

 ## Workstream lifecycle